DexterZeng/EntMatcher/README.md

 bash stru.sh
 ```
 As for the auxiliary information, we obtain the entity name embeddings from EAE, which can also be found here.
-### 2. Matching KGs in entity embedding spaces
+#### 2. Matching KGs in entity embedding spaces
-To dcall different algorithms, you can run
+To call different algorithms, you can run
 ```
 cd src
 python embed_matching.py